-We tend to get a lot of questions about our shower pumps, although installing a shower pump is actually generally straightforward.
-Here we’ve covered pretty much all of the common issues that arise both before and after installing a pump, but if you have a question that isn’t answered here feel free to pop it in the comments at the bottom of this post and we’ll get on to answering it.
+We tend to get a lot of questions about our shower pumps, although installing a shower pump is actually quite straightforward.
+Here we’ve covered pretty much all of the common issues that arise with pumps and showers both before and after installation, but if you have a question that isn’t answered here feel free to get in touch with our customer services team and we’ll get on to answering it.

 I’m planning to buy a shower pump.
 Can I connect other bathroom items, like the basin, to it?